Mariners vs. Marlins Player Props Betting Odds

-Oddsmakers have listed player props for Ty France, Luis Arraez and others when the Seattle Mariners host the Miami Marlins at T-Mobile Park on Monday at 9:40 PM ET.
+Player props can be found for Ty France and Luis Arraez, among others, when the Seattle Mariners host the Miami Marlins at T-Mobile Park on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!